davgracia/hedera-tools/README.md

 To use the API endpoints, you can send HTTP requests to the specified routes with the required parameters.
 Below are examples of how to use each endpoint.

+### Hedera Networks

+Hedera Hashgraph offers different networks for various purposes.
+Here are the main networks:

+#### Mainnet
+The Mainnet is the primary network where real transactions occur.
+It is a public network used for deploying and running production applications.
+Transactions on the Mainnet require actual HBAR tokens.

+#### Testnet
+The Testnet is a public network used for testing applications.
+It mirrors the Mainnet's functionality but uses test HBAR tokens, which have no real-world value.
+Developers use the Testnet to test their applications without incurring costs.

+#### Previewnet
+The Previewnet is a public network that provides a preview of upcoming features and updates.
+It allows developers to test new functionalities before they are released on the Mainnet and Testnet.
+Like the Testnet, it uses test HBAR tokens.

+Each network serves a specific purpose, allowing developers to choose the appropriate environment for development, testing, and production deployment.

 ### Create Account

 ```bash